binder-badge/binder-badge.github.io/src/content/docs/guides/mc-server-proxy.md

 This guide is for running a proxy for Minecraft in the more literal sense.
 This will not go over how to setup a proxy like Velocity and setting up routing from a single proxy server to multiple Minecraft servers.
 This is for setting up a tunnel connection between a public proxy server and a Minecraft server.
 People will send traffic to the public server, which then gets directed to the Minecraft server.

 ## Backstory
 So imagine yourself in this situation.
 You've just setup a new Minecraft server.
-You can play on it by yourself, on your own network,no issue.
+You can play on it by yourself, on your own network, no issue.
 However, there's a problem.
-Some friends (or a friend, whatever case you're in) want to join you.
-Now you need to somehow expose it to the public internet so that your friends can join.
-Maybe you can't port forward as you're behind CGNAT.
-Maybe you're not comfortable with poking holes in your firewall and exposing your home network to the outside.
+Some friends (or a friend, whatever case you're in) want to join you in your new Minecraft server.
+With your new guests wanting to join in, you need to somehow expose it to the public internet so that your friends can join.
+You can port forward and directly expose your Minecraft server on its designated but maybe you can't port forward as you're behind CGNAT.
+Maybe you're not comfortable with poking holes in your firewall and exposing your home network to the public internet.

 I found myself in this situation a while back, as I was setting up a Minecraft server for myself and someone else to play on.
-I had VPN access back to my house, but that wasn't really great as it would allow only me to play on the server, and my friend would need to install my VPN in order to remote back into my house and play.
+I had VPN access back to my house, but that wasn't really great as it would allow only me to play on the server, and my friend would need to install my VPN software and configure it to join my VPN in order to remote back into my house and play.

 I looked for some ways to expose my Minecraft server without having to port forward on my home network.
 I banged my head against the wall for a while.
 It was not fun.
 I tried [playit.gg](https://playit.gg/), [rathole](https://github.com/rathole-org/rathole), iptables port forwarding, and NGINX streams.
 All seemed to either not work at all, or be unreliable in my case.
 I tried destroying and recreating my public server to no avail.